Using Orger to populate your tasks list

 I keep tags for the people I communicate most with (creepy I know :P ), so it also maps select people's names to tags, so I can quickly have an overview of things to discuss or reply to.

 It would be fairly straightforward to modify the code for other instant messengers, although there are some potential issues.
-For instance, Whatsapp or Facebook Messenger don't have an API.
+For instance, Whatsapp doesn't have an API.
 You can potentially web scrape it or reverse engineer the database on your phone to get messages, but I'm personally not motivated enough since I'm not using them much.
 Unless many people lack this, so let me know!

 Sometimes when I'm annotating using Hypothesis, I want to think more about specific highlights, google more about them later or generally act on them somehow.